Schachte/Restaurant_Database/README.md

 Contact
 ========================
 - Ryan Schachte // (480)-452-8825 // code@asu.edu
 - Patrick O'Connor // (928)-961-2994 // paoconno@asu.edu
 - Connor Maddox // (480)-882-5435 // clmaddox@asu.edu
+- Lisa Ranjbar // (361)-774-7311 // lrashidi@asu.edu

 Entity Relation Diagram Tool
 ========================
 https://www.draw.io/

-CSE 412: Phase 1 Requirements
+CSE 412: Phase 1 Final Requirements
 ========================
  * Due Date: Thursday, September 10th, 4:30pm, at the beginning of the class.
  * Cover Page (with the team number and name, check list, and signatures) –- please see the example on Blackboard
  * Table of Contents
  * Requirement Description
    - Introduction
    - Requirements
    - Description of the enterprise/database -– please see the example on Blackboard
  * ER diagram with min/max specification -– please see the example on Blackboard
+ * Constraints not in ER schema
+ * Summary of processing needs (Categorization into expected forms, reports, and queries, at least 8 forms, 4 reports, and 10 queries)
+ * Returned Phase 1 Intermediate
  * Group Status Report -- please see the please see the form on Blackboard
- * Peer Evaluation will be submitted with the final deliverable of Phase 1, not with the intermediate deliverable
+ * Confidential Peer Evaluation Form (submitted separately)

 Grading
 ========================